What is presbyopia or tired eyes?

 Intraocular lens implants

 It involves replacing the crystalline lens with a fake lens (bifocal, multifocal or extended range).
-These lenses are suitable for all patients, which is why a full pre-operative study must be carried out.
+These lenses are not suitable for all patients, which is why a full pre-operative study must be carried out.
 In addition, they have certain limitations in terms of visual quality and sometimes feel uncomfortable, particularly at night, although it’s the brain that ultimately chooses the pertinent image at all times and its capacity to adapt may compensate for many of the system's imperfections.

 The success of refractive surgery will largely depend on the individualisation of the treatment based on a good diagnosis and correct indication of the surgical technique.